sammieValsangkar/crudify/README.md

 # Crudify
 Crudify enables the creation of Dynamic CRUD actions.
-All CRUD actions are being handled with this gem also provides Index powered by ransack.
+All CRUD actions are handled by this gem.
+This also provides Index powered by ransack.

 ## Installation
 Add this line to your application's Gemfile: